Najoj/programming-haskell/chapter-07/exercises.md

     [8,9,10,11,12,13,14]
     ```

-2. Without looking at the definitions from the standard preludeq define the following higher-order library functions on lists
+2. Without looking at the definitions from the standard prelude, define the following higher-order library functions on lists

     a.
 Decide if all elements of a list satisfy the predicate: